BrianLimMJ/ID_Assignment3/README.md

 - Calculate total cost in cart
 - Calculate points earned in cart
 - Social media panel
-- Earn points when user complete transaction
+- Earn points when user completes transaction
 - Use points to exchange for exclusive rewards
-- Contact form
+- Bootstrap Contact form
 - Use restdb for contact form

 # Validator